Rkssh/Github-action-hello-world/README.md

 # Github-action-hello-world
-This repo is for Github Action
+This repo is for Github Action.